KasperSkytte/MC-prediction/data/create_datasets.md

     ## 116 OTUs not present in more than 0.1% relative abundance in any sample have been filtered
     ## Before: 39129 OTUs
     ## After: 39013 OTUs

-    ## 3541 samples and 56554 OTUs have been filtered
-    ## Before: 3611 samples and 90112 OTUs
-    ## After: 70 samples and 33558 OTUs

-    ## 0 OTU's have been filtered.

     ## 3325 samples and 38865 OTUs have been filtered
     ## Before: 3611 samples and 90112 OTUs